MRurka/jelly-invoice/README.md

 # Jelly Invoice

 Jekyll Based Invoicing Software for freelancers who can code a bit.

 Currently in hyper-Alfa stage.
-But it works!